 Why Study in Lithuania?

 As part of the European nation, Lithuania’s universities and institutes are demonstrative of an unexceptional standard of higher education.
-With over just 50 universities and colleges throughout the country, its education tradition is one of the oldest in Eastern European union, dating back to 1579 with the foundation of Vilnius University in the nation’s capital of Vilnius.
+With over just 50 universities and colleges throughout the country, its education tradition is one of the oldest in the Eastern European Union, dating back to 1579 with the foundation of Vilnius University in the nation’s capital of Vilnius.

-Candidates who chose to study in Lithuania can intensify their education experience by gaining the advantage of a numerous cultural institutions and museums existing within Vilnius, in the country’s former capital Trakai, and within the country.
+Candidates who chose to study in Lithuania can intensify their education experience by gaining the advantage of numerous cultural institutions and museums existing within Vilnius, in the country’s former capital Trakai, and within the country.

 Tuition fee in Lithuania is minimal and supported by tax-payers of Lithuanian Citizens